dotnet/docs-maui/docs/fundamentals/shell/tabs.md

 ## Tab selection

-When a Shell app that uses a tab bar is first run, the `Shell.CurrentItem` property will be set to the first <xref:Microsoft.Maui.Controls.Tab> object in the subclassed <xref:Microsoft.Maui.Controls.Shell> object.
+When a Shell app that uses a tab bar is first run, the `Shell.CurrentItem` property is set to the first <xref:Microsoft.Maui.Controls.Tab> object in the subclassed <xref:Microsoft.Maui.Controls.Shell> object.
 However, the property can be set to another <xref:Microsoft.Maui.Controls.Tab>, as shown in the following example:

 ```xaml
 <Shell ...